 What You Get With Design Pickle Motion Graphics

-With a Motion Graphics subscription, you can transform your marketing words and images into captivating, animated visuals.
+With a Graphics Premium subscription, you can transform your marketing words and images into captivating, animated visuals.
 If a picture is worth a thousand words, an animated visual is priceless!
-When you sign up for Design Pickle Motion Graphics, you get:
+When you sign up for Design Pickle Graphics Premium, you get:

 Custom motion graphics